-Auditing: Pursuant to Government Code § 26920 the Treasury undergoes a quarterly review of the Treasurer's statement of assets conducted by the Internal Audit division of the Auditor-Controller's office.
+Auditing: Pursuant to Government Code § 26920, the Treasury undergoes a quarterly review of the Treasurer's Statement of Assets conducted by the Internal Audit division of the Auditor-Controller's office.
 The Auditor's review shall be accomplished in accordance with the appropriate professional standards, as determined by the County Auditor.
 The Treasurer shall prepare a statement showing the amount and type of assets in the County Treasury as of the date of the review.
 The review shall include:

-- a) Counting cash in the Treasury. - b) Verifying that the records of the Treasurer and Auditor are reconciled pursuant to California Government Code § 26905. - c) Issuing a report to the Board of Supervisors in accordance with the Statements on Standards of Accounting and Review Services issued by the American Institute of Certified Public Accountants. - d) On an annual basis, the Internal Audit Division of the Auditor-Controller's Office shall perform or cause to be performed an audit of the assets in the County Treasury and express an opinion whether the Treasurer's statement of assets is presented fairly and in accordance with generally accepted accounting principles. - e) The report shall be addressed to the Board of Supervisors.
+- a) Counting cash in the Treasury. - b) Verifying that the records of the Treasurer and Auditor are reconciled pursuant to California Government Code § 26905. - c) Issuing a report to the Board of Supervisors in accordance with the Statements on Standards of Accounting and Review Services issued by the American Institute of Certified Public Accountants. - d) On an annual basis, the Internal Audit Division of the Auditor-Controller's Office shall perform, or cause to be performed, an audit of the assets in the County Treasury and express an opinion on whether the Treasurer's Statement of Assets is presented fairly and in accordance with Generally Accepted Accounting Principles. - e) The report shall be addressed to the Board of Supervisors.
 The quarterly review referenced above need not be performed for the period when an audit is conducted.

-Environmental, Social and Governance (ESG) considerations: Industry standards for ESG compliance have not been universally defined and accepted.
-The Treasury will monitor ESG developments and recommend future policy changes when appropriate.
+Environmental, Social, and Governance (ESG) considerations: The Treasurer will recommend policy changes as appropriate and consistent with the objectives of the policy.